lelou6666/nimbus-docs/phantom/protocol.rst

   amount of memory, and network configuration) and a security key.
 It describes the details of every VM instance that will be launched in a group.
-An important difference between the Nimbus system and the AWS protocol is the name given to a launch configuration.
+An important difference between Phantom and the AWS protocol is the name given to a launch configuration.

-  On Nimbus Phantom you must use the following naming convention:
+  With Phantom you must use the following naming convention:
   <launch configuration name>@<target cloud name>.
 The
   launch configuration name can be anything the user wishes, but it must be unique.
 The cloud name must be one of the site names which you have